 Amounts payable at regular intervals under a credit agreement - same as Rentals and Payments

 An amount of money payable to the lender in addition to the amount of capital borrowed.
-This reflects the cost of money, the term over which it is lent and the risk involved - See Charges.
-It can be either a Fixed or Variable rate of Interest.
+This reflects the cost of money, the term over which it is lent and the degree of risk to the lender involved - see Charges.
+The rate of interest can be either Fixed or Variable.

-A contract between a Lessor and a Lessee for the hire of a specific asset where the title to the goods is retained by the finance company
+A contract between a Lessor and a Lessee for the hire of a specific asset (vehicle) where the title to the asset is retained by the finance company

 The FLA's Lending Code sets out the key commitments and principles which members are expected to follow at all times

 This is the criminal process of changing the identity of illegally obtained money so that it appears to have originated from a legitimate `clean` source.
-Finance companies and dealers have a duty to be alert to possible money laundering and an obligation to report suspicious activities to the Financial Services Authority (FSA) and the Office of Fair Trading (OFT).
+Finance companies and dealers have a duty to be alert to possible money laundering and an obligation to report suspicious activities to the National Crime Agency.

-A way of using the value of property or land as security for a loan.
-Normally it is considered to be the loan itself.
+A legal process whereby the value of property or land is used as a security for a loan.
+Where it is used for property purchase, the term is commonly used as meaning the loan itself.
 See Second Mortgage / Loan.